 Chocolate Swiss Meringue Buttercream

-- 10-12 oz bittersweet chocolate melted & cooled
+- 10 oz bittersweet chocolate chopped, melted & cooled

-- Preheat the oven to 350 degrees F. Grease and parchment line two 8-inch round cake pans and set aside.
+- Preheat the oven to 350℉/177℃.
+Grease and parchment line two 8-inch round cake pans and set aside.

 - In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder and salt.2 cups all-purpose flour, 2 cups granulated sugar, ¾ cup dutch-processed cocoa powder, 1½ teaspoons baking soda, 1 teaspoon baking powder, 1 teaspoon kosher salt

-- In a separate bowl, whisk together the eggs and egg yolks, oil, butter, greek yogurt, milk and vanilla until smooth, then add to the dry ingredients and mix until incorporated.2 large eggs, 2 large egg yolks, ½ cup vegetable oil, ½ cup unsalted butter, ¾ cup sour cream (full fat), ¼ cup whole milk
+- In a separate bowl, whisk together the eggs and egg yolks, oil, butter, sour cream and milk until smooth, then add to the dry ingredients and mix until incorporated.2 large eggs, 2 large egg yolks, ½ cup vegetable oil, ½ cup unsalted butter, ¾ cup sour cream (full fat), ¼ cup whole milk

 - Next, add in about ⅓ of the hot coffee and quickly stir to temper the mixture.
 Add in the remaining coffee and mix until fully combined, careful not to over mix (or slosh it over the sides).1 cup very hot coffee or water

-- While your cake is in the fridge, put your chocolate in a bowl and set aside.
-If you are using a chocolate bar, give it a rough chop before putting into the bowl.
-Add the heavy cream to a saucepan and bring to a simmer, then pour over the chocolate.
-Allow it to sit for about 30 seconds, then stir constantly from the center until the mixture is totally incorporated.1½ cups heavy whipping cream
+- Add the heavy cream to a saucepan and bring to a simmer, then pour over the chocolate.
+Allow it to sit for about one minute, then stir constantly from the center until the mixture is totally incorporated.1½ cups heavy whipping cream

 Chocolate Swiss Meringue Buttercream